 In VR and AR, measuring where users look (commonly called gaze tracking) is of prime importance not only to understand their behaviour, but also to calculate impressions.

-With Admix, ad impressions are counted where the ad placement enters the field of view of the user.
+Impressions are counted when the ad enters the field of view, meaning when the content is starting to render around them.
 In other words, whenever the graphics pipeline renders the scene that contains the ad.
 This increases the chance that the user sees the ad.

 If the ad is in another scene, or behind the user, the impression doesn't count until it reaches the field of view.